ccsyd/CC_SYD_02_OculusRift/notes.md

 Oculus SDK
 ========

-Oculus SDK simplified:
+## How it works
-- Use tracking info to determine camera position/orientation
+- Use hardware/tracking info to determine camera position & orientation
+ - Get projection matrix from the SDK (based on fov, asymmetric frustrum)
+ - Generate modelview matrix from your own camera matrix * tracking orientation * tracking position
-- Render two eyes to framebuffer
+- Render two eyes to temporary framebuffer
+ - Framebuffer resolution determined by SDK, can use a pixelScale parameter to render to lower resolution
-- Run shader on framebuffer to distort the image, ready for presentation to screen
+- Run shader on framebuffer to distort the image, rendering the output to a new framebuffer, for presentation to device

-Oculus SDK detailed
+ - Final output always at resolution of device